 Experiencing sexual abuse is incredibly painful and the impacts can be long lasting.
 One of the hardest parts of healing is still having to cope with your family members.
 This can be an even bigger challenge if you never spoke about your abuse and thus you are routinely in situations with your abuser whenever the family gets together.
 Your best success for healing and recovery is to eliminate contact or at least not feel like you are being forced to be around them.
 But if this is not an option because your family doesn’t know about the abuse then the 3 tips above can b used to help you cope.

 Are you stuck in life and feeling like you have no other options?
 Do you feel like you’ve tried everything all ready but you’re still feeling unhappy, unsatisfied and angry?
 Let’s explore what’s keeping you stuck in life and create a plan to help you move forward.
-Schedule your intake session today.
+Schedule your free 15 minute phone consultation today.

 These are just a few strategies and tips and recommendations!
 I hope you found this post helpful!
 I’d love to hear from you in the comment section!